bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% img Switch to auto mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-3.png %}

-If not all anchor boxes go green, please see the [wiki for touble shooting](https://wiki.bitcraze.io/doc:lps:configure-mode).
+If not all anchor boxes go green, please see the [documentation for touble shooting](https://www.bitcraze.io/documentation/repository/lps-node-firmware/master/user-guides/configure-mode/).
 {% endsi_step %}